Approximate optimality and the risk/reward tradeoff in a class of bandit problems: The Model

-(iii) The mean-semivariance model agrees partially with the mean-variance model in that for both (\ref{AAii}) implies the asymptotic optimality of choosing (the high mean, high variance) arm 1 throughout.
+(iii) Note first that it has often been argued, including by Markowitz (1959), that investors are more concerned with downside risk than with variance, and hence that \textit{semivariance is a better measure of the relevant risk}.
+In our sequential choice context, the mean-semivariance model agrees partially with the mean-variance model in that for both (the inequality $\leq $ in) (\ref{AAii}) implies the asymptotic optimality of choosing (the high mean, high variance) arm 1 throughout.
 However, their agreement ends there.
-In particular, for $\underline{\alpha }<\alpha < \overline{\alpha }$, specializing in one arm is not asymptotically optimal.
-Here is some intuition.
+In particular, there is \textit{a role for time-diversification} for the semivariance model, in that, for $\underline{ \alpha }<\alpha <\overline{\alpha }$, asymptotic optimality can be achieved only by a strategy that employs both arms.
+(In particular, if arm 2 is risk-free ($\sigma _{2}=0$), then time-diversification is necessary for asymptotic optimality if $\frac{3}{4}\alpha $ exceeds the risk-adjusted excess mean $(\mu _{1}-\mu _{2})/\sigma _{1}^{2}$.)
+Here is some intuition for the existence of a region with nonspecialization.
 Since only negative deviations are penalized, it is as though DM faces, or perceives, less risk than what is measured by $\sigma ^{2}$.
-Alternatively, in our preferred interpretation, for any given risk measured by variance, DM is less averse to that risk in the present model, as if her effective $\alpha $ is smaller than its nominal magnitude.
+Alternatively, in our preferred interpretation, for any given risk measured by variance, DM is less averse to that risk in the present model as if her effective $\alpha $ is smaller than its nominal magnitude.
 Moreover, risk aversion varies across stages.
 For example, contingent on cumulative past deviations being positive (negative) at stage $m$,$\ $it is relatively unlikely (likely) that future choices will lead later to negative cumulative deviations, and thus variance is less (more) of a concern.
-Such endogenous changes in risk aversion can lead to specialization in a single arm being dominated.
-Thus, for example, such specialization is not even approximately optimal in large horizons if $\underline{\alpha }<\alpha < \overline{\alpha }$.
+Such \textit{endogenous changes in risk aversion } can lead to specialization in either single arm being dominated in large horizons.

-In finance, it has been argued (Nantell and Price, 1979; Klebaner et al, 2017) that the change from variance to semivariance has limited consequences for received asset market theory.
-In contrast, a similar change in the bandit problem context leads to qualitative differences regarding the importance of diversification.{ \ }
+In finance, it has been argued (Nantell and Price 1979; Klebaner et al 2017) that the change from variance to semivariance has limited consequences for received asset market theory.
+In contrast, a similar change in the bandit problem context leads to qualitative differences regarding the importance of time-diversification.{ \ }